mauricioszabo/hydrogen/.github/ISSUE_TEMPLATE/bug_report.md

 <!--

-Have you read Hydrogen's Code of Conduct ?
-By filing an issue, you are expected to comply with it, including treating everyone with respect: https://github.com/nteract/hydrogen/blob/master/CODE_OF_CONDUCT.md
+Have you read Hydron's Code of Conduct ?
+By filing an issue, you are expected to comply with it, including treating everyone with respect: https://github.com/nteract/hydron/blob/master/CODE_OF_CONDUCT.md

 Do you want to ask a question ?
 Are you looking for support?
-The #hydrogen channel in nteract slack is the best place for getting support.
+The #hydron channel in nteract slack is the best place for getting support.
 Feel free to ping us on: https://slack.nteract.io

 -->

 ### Prerequisites

-- [ ] Have you checked the solutions in our [troubleshooting guide](https://nteract.gitbooks.io/hydrogen/docs/Troubleshooting.html) for common problems ?
+- [ ] Have you checked the solutions in our [troubleshooting guide](https://nteract.gitbooks.io/hydron/docs/Troubleshooting.html) for common problems ?
-- [ ] Have you checked that your issue [isn't already filed](https://github.com/nteract/hydrogen/issues) ?
+- [ ] Have you checked that your issue [isn't already filed](https://github.com/nteract/hydron/issues) ?

 ### Description